 Situated close to the Mamsha development on Saadiyat Island, Soul Beach is paid upon entry.
 During the week, the entry fee is 50 AED, which entitles you to a sun bed and umbrella for the whole day.
 This fee rises to 75 AED at the weekend (Children over six pay around half price).

 There are toilets and showers, and soft drinks and fruit can be purchased on-site.
 Each sun lounger also has a scannable QR code that links to the substantial and deliciously tempting menu from Saadiyat Beach Club.
 Any food ordered arrives by golf buggy but can take time as it has to travel some distance.

-Flanking the beach is the Al Mamsha development, with numerous shops and cafes where you can buy items to take away (including a very nice vegan cafe directly opposite the main entrance to the beach).
+Flanking the beach is the upscale Mamsha Al Saadiyat development, with numerous shops and cafes where you can buy items to take away (including a lovely vegan cafe directly opposite the main entrance to the beach).
 There is no playground, but there is a trampoline for the kids.

 Also affiliated with Saadiyat Beach Club is the newly opened Kai Beach.
 ‘Barefoot Luxury’ is the advertising tagline for this beach, and boy, does it deliver!

 The elegant parasols and driftwood furniture give the beach a bohemian feel, whilst its slightly more secluded location offers you the chance to be just that bit closer to nature.

 There are sun beds and umbrellas, toilets, showers, and changing rooms accessible via boardwalks behind the dunes at the top of the beach.
 The MLT food truck offers delicious bites as well as a variety of beverages, including alcohol.
 Shisha is also available and can be ordered to your sun bed.

 During the week, you can expect to pay 85 AED per adult and 40 AED per child.
 At weekends the price increases to 105 AED per adult and 60 AED per child.
 Children under 6 receive complimentary entry.